minnesota map logo - minnesota state flag

 Minnesota Maps

-Minnesota is the 14th largest state in the United States, and covers an area of 86,943 square miles (225,182 square kilometers).
+Minnesota is the 14th largest state in the United States, and covers a land area of 79,610 square miles (206,190 square kilometers).
 There are 87 counties in Minnesota.
 This Minnesota map site features road maps, topographical maps, and relief maps of Minnesota.
 The detailed, scrollable road map displays Minnesota counties, cities, and towns as well as Interstate, U.S., and Minnesota state highways.
+The pannable, scalable Minnesota street map can be zoomed in to show local streets and detailed imagery.

 Minnesota Highway Map